 The One Hundred Torii

 1 – 4 Players, 45 – 60 Minutes playing time, Ages 8 and up.
-The One Hundred Torii scores a nice 7.5 on Board Game Geek.
+The One Hundred Torii scores in the mid 7’s on Board Game Geek.
 This game has an exceptional solo player mode, where you build the bot as you play, making for more strategic choices throughout.
 On the lighter side of gameplay, this is a beautiful and relaxing tile laying game with some good strategy elements that stands fine on its own.
 Heavier players like to play this in between their brain buster marathon games to tone things down for a bit.
+Manufacturer: Pencil First Games LLC.
 Category: Abstract Strategy.
 Game Mechanics: Set Collection and Tile Placement.

 How to Play: